renovatebot/renovate/docs/usage/configuration-options.md

 Renovate only adds labels when it creates the PR, which means:

-- If you remove labels which Renovate added, it won't re-apply them
+- If you remove labels which Renovate added, it does not re-apply them
 - If you change your config, the new/changed labels are not applied to any open PRs

 The `labels` array is non-mergeable, meaning if multiple `packageRules` match then Renovate uses the last value for `labels`.